Chris Massey

-Christopher Todd Massey (born November 21, 1979) is a former American football long snapper.
-He was drafted by the St. Louis Rams in the seventh round of the 2002 NFL Draft.
+Christopher Todd Massey (born November 21, 1979) is an American former professional football long snapper.
+He was selected by the St. Louis Rams in the seventh round of the 2002 NFL draft.
 He played college football at Marshall University.
 He has also played for the Carolina Panthers and Chicago Bears.

-College years
+College career

 Massey attended Marshall University and was a four-year starter at long snapper.
 He never missed a snap during his college career and added 12 tackles on coverage units, and 19 more as a senior linebacker.
 He graduated with a bachelor's degree in Criminal Justice in 2001 and completed a Master's in Sports Administration in 2009.

 Professional career

 St. Louis Rams

-Massey was selected by the St. Louis Rams in the seventh round (243rd overall) in the 2002 NFL Draft.
+Massey was selected by the St. Louis Rams in the seventh round (243rd overall) in the 2002 NFL draft.
 During his career he has made clean snaps on 702 out of 703 attempts including a run of 528 consecutive clean snaps.

 He was released on August 22, 2011.